LisaHarrison08/Python_APIs/README.md

 # Python API - What's the Weather Like?

-## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-Using Python requests, APIs, and JSON traversals answer the fundamental question: "What's the weather like as we approach the equator?"
+Using Python requests, APIs, and JSON traversals to answer the fundamental question: "What's the weather like as we approach the equator?"

-Now, we know what you may be thinking: _"Duh.
-It gets hotter..."_

-But, if pressed, how would you **prove** it?

 ![Equator](Images/equatorsign.png)

 ## Part I - WeatherPy

 Created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.

-Utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+Utilized a [simple Python library](https://pypi.python.org/pypi/citipy), and the [OpenWeatherMap API](https://openweathermap.org/api),to create a representative model of weather across world cities.

-The first requirement is to create a series of scatter plots to showcase the following relationships:
+From the data gathered, a series of scatter plots were generated to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-The second requirement is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+The data was separated into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude) and linear regression was used to model the relationship:

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude